Commercial Solar Power Systems Sydney

 Sustainable Australia Fund (SAF) has existed since 2002.
 However, it was not until 2019 that it opened its solar financing services to the Sydney market.

 SAF offers a unique type of finance known as an Environmental Upgrade Agreement (EUA).
 The loan is attached to the title of a commercial property.
-Any building upgrade including solar energy can be funded, provided there is an environmental benefit.
+Any building upgrade including commercial solar power systems can be funded, provided there is an environmental benefit.

-This is a great option for Sydney commercial property investors, as the costs can be passed directly on to the tenant.
+This is a great option for Sydney commercial property investors, as the solar power system cost can be passed directly on to the tenant.

 Currently, the participating Councils in NSW are: